Spread of Tweets in Climate Discussions: Discussion

-Examining the most important predictor of tweet virality in each group, \textit{Movement} among activists and \textit{Incivility} among skeptics, we find that both characteristics seem to be of the type that enhances the ties within the group while repulsing the opponents, consequently cutting off the potential communication between the echo chambers.
-Specifically, promoting pro-climate movements would likely increase enthusiasm from climate activists, yet escalate the resistance of climate skeptics toward the issue.
-Meanwhile, the incivility in comments on climate change would likely elicit more recognition from skeptics, yet more contempt and animosity from activists.
-In this sense, our findings reveal, from an information spreading perspective, how the echo chambers of climate discussion potentially get further consolidated and separated.
+Finally, we consider together the most important predictor of tweet virality in each group: \textit{Movement} among activists and \textit{Incivility} among sceptics.
+Clearly, they first resonate with our common theme analysis (Section~\ref{sec:labeling}) in showing the heterogeneity of discourse in the two groups, and potentially hinting at different types of links that tie the community together.
+More specifically, Twitter climate activists nowadays might be most effectively united through the discussion of climate movements, while Twitter climate sceptics most likely bond over shared hostility toward climate activism.

-In summary, our work first presents an up-to-date picture of climate discussions on Twitter using an analysis of popular within-group and cross-group tweets, showing the disparate discussion styles in the two groups of climate activists and climate skeptics, and the lack of communication going between.
-Further, we make a distinct contribution by examining the within-group retweets through the lens of spreading virality, and demonstrate through an analysis of virality-predicting characteristics how the viral themes of tweets echo and differ from the popular themes.
-By interpreting the virality dynamics, we show the potential role of tweet spreading in exacerbating the polarisation in climate discussions.
+Despite their evident difference, the \textit{Movement} and \textit{Incivility} themes both seem to serve the function of enhancing emotional connections within the group while rejecting potential involvement from outside the group.
+Specifically, promoting pro-climate movements likely increases enthusiasm from climate activists while escalating the resistance of climate sceptics toward the issue.
+Meanwhile, incivility in comments against climate activism likely amplifies resonance among sceptics, yet elicit contempt and animosity from activists.
+Following \posscite{dahlgren2021critical} claim that people are constantly exposed to information from the outgroup, which originally served as evidence against polarisation, our results instead show that this exposure probably exacerbates polarisation, echoing \posscite{bail2018exposure} similar finding from a field experiment.
+In this sense our findings reveal, from an information spreading perspective, how the echo chambers of climate discussions potentially get further consolidated and separated.